 Genetic Resources to Empower Alabama Teachers (GREAT)

-This event will update genetics knowledge by highlighting recent scientific findings.
-In two full days of small group concurrent sessions and talks by leading researchers, teachers will be introduced to applications based on these discoveries that relate to health, agriculture and the environment.
-We will cover topics such as:
+textbooks.
+In two full days of small group concurrent sessions and talks by dynamic speakers, teachers will learn about recent findings and applications that relate to health, agriculture and the environment.

-Teachers who complete the two-day workshop will return to the classroom with lesson plans and hands-on materials that are student-tested, informative and that link to state course objectives.
+Alabama public high school teachers will be reimbursed for substitute costs to their schools or district.
+Additionally, teachers who complete both days of the workshop will return to the classroom with lesson plans and hands-on materials that are student-tested, informative and that link to state course of study objectives.